ICC4103-202010-WebTech/course-project-fbarros-sschlotfeldt/Project/README.md

 		Continiuing, you will be able to see the event members, and if you click on the link it will show you a list of them and you'll be able to kick them from your event
 		You can also view the different photos, videos or files you have uploaded to your Event.
 		You can Invite all the different users, if you click on the button a list will be displayed where you can see all of the users, if they are pending, assisting or will give you the option to invite them.
-		 If you enter to the comments of the event(below at the right) you are going to be able to see them, edit the, add a new one or delete them if you don't like them.
+		 If you enter to the comments of the event(below at the right) you are going to be able to see them, edit them, add a new one or delete them if you don't like them.
 		Finally at the bottom you will see 3 buttons, Back, Edit and  Delete.
 		Back will take you to the event's display page .
 		Edit will allow you to edit the Event pic, it's name, Description, Venue if it's private or public, and will allow you to upload files, photos and videos.
-		Delete, as it name says, will delete the ecent.
+		Delete, as it name says, will delete the event.

 	OTHER PEOPLE EVENT'S
 		Inside another user's event, you will be able to see it's Name.
 Host, Venue, Desription, Creation Date and if it's public or not.